1/2 cup chicken stock

 Spoon Mage™ Note:

 This is a great recipe to experiment with the different flavors and textures of the many varieties of bok choy.
 Hopefully you have an Asian market near you.
 If so, go.
 Wander around.
 So many beautiful bok choy!
 For the dish in this picture, I used one of the baby varieties (yes, there are several types and they are all delicious).
+You can make this dish with 8 oz or even a full pound.
+Bok choy is like spinach in that it wilts when it woks so what seems like a great lot is really not that much at all.
+Make it with whatever amount you like or can find in your store.

 Never ever leave a wok unattended.
 Prep everything first and set it all out before beginning.